New URL Table (Ports) alias can cause invalid ruleset when alias changes not yet applied

 When creating new URL Table (Ports) Alias entry, the entry needs to be saved twice in order for the values to be downloaded, otherwise newly created rules with the new Alias entry will not be resolved, and will produce an error.

-#2 Updated by Steve Beaver over 3 years ago
+#2 Updated by Steve Beaver about 5 years ago

 - Status changed from New to Feedback

 - Assignee changed from Steve Beaver to Alex Vergilis

 Clicked "Save" and the IPs listed in the file appeared in the alias and in config.xml

 Left the file in place for others to test.